Dental Information, The Costs Associated With Root Canal Treatment

 The costs of the dental office overhead include staff, rent, and supplies in addition to many other expenses.
 These costs vary significantly in different areas of the country.

 Fees vary among practitioners due to differences in their endodontic treatment philosophies, which in turn dictate the chair time required, the materials selected, and the technologies utilized.

 In conclusion, there can be marked discrepancies in the fees charged for root canal treatment by different dentists.
 Ultimately, the best value for care is treatment that is done once and works over a period of many years.
 Conversely, the most expensive dental treatment is the treatment that may cost less initially but does not work predictably and needs to be redone one or more times.
 The wise dental consumer does not make a treatment decision on the basis of cost alone.

 Will Insurance Cover the Cost of Root Canal Treatment?

 Dental insurance will usually help with a portion of the endodontic treatment

 fee.
 A variety of dental insurance plans are available.
 A specific benefit package is selected contractually by each employer for the benefit of the employees.
 Some benefit packages may restrict or not recognize certain procedures, while in other instances the yearly maximums are unrealistic for anything other than the most basic care.
 The dentist will make a professional judgment and treatment recommendation based on what is best for the patient, not on what is best for the for-profit insurance company.
 The total fee is the patient's responsibility but the dental office will work with the insurance carrier to get the maximum contracted benefit.
 The patient should speak with the dental treatment coordinator before treatment begins in an attempt to estimate the available insurance benefit.
-Be sure to ask your dentist about patient financing, dental treatment financing, or if there is a possible loan for dental work available.
+Be sure to ask your dentist about patient financing, dental treatment financing, dental credit cards, or if there is a possible loan for dental work available.

 by Clifford J. Ruddle, DDS, in collaboration with Philip M. Smith, DDS